idcrook/raspberry-pi-rotary-phone/README.md

 Power up Pi with Ethernet cable attached and connected to your LAN.
 Your ansible control machine (where you _run_ ansible) needs to be able to access the network the Pi is on in order to SSH to it.

-The first boot in `jessie` Raspbian in recent image updates automatically performs the expand-fs step and reboots, so there is usually no need to explicitly do it any more.
+The first boot in `stretch` Raspbian in recent image updates automatically performs the expand-fs step and reboots, so there is usually no need to explicitly do it any more.
 Your Pi will attempt to use DHCP to get an IP address.
 It should also appear on network with a Zeroconf address like `raspberrypi.local`.
 If that works, you should be able to reveal IP address with something like:

 ``` bash
 $ ping raspberrypi.local